-Release the R.A.
-Clutch and rotate the R.A. axis to place the DEC axis in the horizontal position, as shown in Figure 15(a), and then tighten the R. A. Clutch.
+Release the four (4) R.A.
+Clutch Screws and rotate the R.A. axis to place the DEC axis in the horizontal position, as shown in Figure 15(a), and then tighten the R. A. Clutch Screws.
 The OTA can be on either side.
-Then release the DEC Clutch and rotate the OTA to a horizontal position as shown in Figure 15(b).
+Then release the DEC Clutch Handle and rotate the OTA to a horizontal position as shown in Figure 15(b).
 If the OTA has a tendency to rotate about the DEC axis, you will have to slide the OTA forward or backward to balance it in the horizontal position about the DEC axis.
-Sometime you may need an extra weight to balance the OTA.
-When the OTA is balanced horizontally, tighten the DEC Clutch.
+When the OTA is balanced horizontally, tighten the DEC Handle.